 Benedictine University is required to inform student/parent borrowers that the loan will be submitted to NSLDS and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.

-Title IV funds are awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
-When a student withdraws prior to completing 60 percent of the payment period, the student may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.
+Federal Title IV funds are awarded to a student under the assumption that the student will attend school for the entire period for which assistance is awarded.
+If a student who received Title IV funds withdraws, either officially or unofficially, on or before completing the payment period, the Office of Financial Aid is required to recalculate and review the student's eligibility for the financial aid.